 Pairing to portable devices was a breeze.
 Multipoint technology allowed for connection to two devices simultaneously and made it effortless to switch between audio sources without unpairing.
 The freedom to play Spotify playlists from my laptop and control playback on my smartphone while cooking is liberating.

-As we've found in our Jabra Elite 75t is a nice upgrade from the Elite 65t, plus the new active noise cancelling update makes it one of the better values in the category.
+As we've found in our Jabra Elite 75t review, these buds are a nice upgrade from the Elite 65t, plus the new active noise cancelling update makes it one of the better values in the category.
 A tinier design and increased battery life are what will have true wireless seekers gravitating towards this product.
 The buds look sexy, feel comfortable, and the charging case is as substantial as they make them: small, sturdy, and stores plenty of portable power.
 Jabra also deserves props for programming efficient listening modes, as PNC and HearThrough perform better than expected.

 What prevents the buds from earning a perfect score are their unexpected shortcomings.
 The new update did fix a lot of the bugs in the system.
 Unfortunately, the digital assistant is still hit-or-miss, depending on your device.
 It’s also hard to overlook the poor call quality.